 How bank fundamentals affect equity financing is another important issue in this work.
 Bank fundamentals relate to the internal or bank-level performance compared to other banks.
 Lin and Yang (2016) explain that bank fundamentals include capital adequacy, asset quality, management, profitability, and liquidity.
 In this article, we use five variables related to bank fundamental conditions: LnZ, ROA, EqDep, OpEff, and oLnTA.
 LnZ is a natural logarithm of the Z-score.
 The Z-score is widely known in the banking literature as a proxy for bank risk or stability.
+Following Beck, where ROA is return on assets, EQTA is the ratio of equity to total assets, and SDROA is the standard deviation of ROA.

-Following Beck, Demirgüç-Kunt, and Merrouche (2013) and Fu, Lin, and Molyneux (2014), we calculate our Z-score as follows:
+Demirgüc-Kunt, and Merrouche (2013) and Fu, Lin, and Molyneux (2014), we calculate our Z-score as follows:

-$$Z{it} = \frac{ROA{it} + EQTA{it}}{SDROA}$$ (5)
+$$Z{it} = \frac{ROA{it} + EQTA{it}}{SDROA} \tag{5}$$